acotilla91/99-Problems-But-Algorithmic-Challenges-Aint-One-ft.-Swift/README.md

 # 99 Problems But Algorithmic Challenges Ain't One [ft.
 Swift]

-Compilation of algorithmic challenges from different sources solved in Swift 4.2+.
-Each challenge is contained on its own playground.
+Compilation of algorithmic challenges from different sources solved in Swift.
+Each challenge is contained in its own playground.

 ## Challenge 1: Find matching pair that's equal to a sum